-Markus Rindt is artistic director of the Dresdner Sinfoniker.
+Markus Rindt is Artistic Director of the Dresdner Sinfoniker.
 He hails from a musical family – his mother was a choir singer, his father an orchestra musician.
 He received his first piano lessons at the age of six.
 After attending the Dresden Spezialschule für Musik Carl Maria von Weber, he studied horn with Prof. Peter Damm in Dresden and with Prof. Erich Penzel in Cologne.
-His first engagement as solo hornist led him to the Landesbühnen Sachsen.
-During this period he was also deeply committed to other musical genres.
-Therefore, he founded the fusion band Marquis in Cologne in 1993 as keyboarder and pianist, for which he also composed.
+His first engagement as a solo hornist led him to the Landesbühnen Sachsen.
+During this period, he was also deeply committed to other musical genres.
+In 1993 he founded the fusion band Marquis in Cologne as keyboarder and pianist, for which he also composed.

 +49 172 34 55 687